One to two conferences are held daily throughout the year.

 - Monthly “Social Rounds” with lunch with the Chief Residents

-Held October through June, Grand Rounds lectures are presented by faculty, residents and fellows and outside speakers on a wide range of current topics.
+Held starting late September through June, Grand Rounds lectures are presented by faculty, residents and fellows and outside speakers on a wide range of current topics.
 Once a month departmental morbidity and mortality conferences are held.

 Also of interest: